Schomet

 Is photography allowed?

-Yes, photography is allowed, and visitors are encouraged to capture the beauty of the natural surroundings.
+Yes, photography is allowed and encouraged to capture the beauty of the nature reserve.

 Are there guided tours?